 TOR – Goaltenders: Gord McRae, Wayne Thomas.
 Defence: Pat Boutette, Dave Dunn, Brian Glennie, Jim McKenny, Borje Salming, Rod Seiling, Ian Turnbull.
-Forwards: Don Ashby, George Ferguson, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Tiger Williams, Stan Weir.
+Forwards: Don Ashby, George Ferguson, Inge Hammarstrom, Lanny McDonald, Bob Neely, Darryl Sittler (C), Blaine Stoughton, Errol Thompson, Dave Williams, Stan Weir.

 MTL – 14-4-3 (.738)

 TOR – 9-6-4 (.579)